tytydraco/yessleep/out/I_followed_a_woman_to_a_private_pool_and_I_cant_find_the_door_PART_2.md

-“I’m here!”
-I cried through a mouthful of salt water.
+“Over here!”
+I hollered through a mouthful of salt water.
 The paddling was more than my body could handle.
 My swimming slowed to a crawl.
 God, I remember how cold I felt just then, chilled down to the bone.
 I don’t think I could have lasted another ten minutes in that water.